 SPRING PREVIEW – SECONDARY

-Rutgers closes spring camp today with the annual spring game.
-Meanwhile, I'm still muddling through my spring preview series.
-One of these years, I'll finish it before camp actually starts.
-Or ends.
 This article is the seventh of an eight-part preview of the Rutgers football team as it entered spring camp.
 The first four segments previewed the offense.
 The next two looked at the defensive line and linebackers.
 The last unit to address is the secondary.
 This preview is based upon information released only prior to the opening of spring camp.
 My thoughts likewise share the same perspective.
 The article reviews roster changes and injuries prior to spring camp.
-The article also identifies issues that need to be addressed in spring practice and can be observed at the Spring Game.
+The article also identifies issues that need to be addressed in spring practice and can be observed by fans at the practices and scrimmages.

 PLAYERS LOST FROM THE TWO-DEEP